 Most newly created websites these days use WordPress as their content management system (CMS).
 According to statistics gathered by W3Techs, nearly half of all websites use WordPress, which is by far the most popular CMS in the world with a current market share of more than 60%.

 Given the high flexibility and numerous advantages that WP offers, it shouldn’t be a hard choice to go with it as your site’s platform.
 However, the same cannot be said about picking a hosting service for your site.
 With so many options out there, even experienced webmasters can get muddled trying to settle on the most suitable hosting provider.
+Therefore the decision for a WordPress hosting provider requires some research.

 When it comes to web hosting, the word “best” is used very liberally.
 Everyone and every review site has their own list of the best companies that they talk up.
 Some give you honest opinions while others are just trying to sell anything!